-My child has ADHD and is getting a 504 plan for accommodations.
-Is there a standard form or template schools follow for 504 plans?
-Does the school even have to put the 504 plan in writing?
+Q. You may be wondering: Is there a standard form or template schools follow for 504 plans?
+Does the school have to put the 504 plan in writing?

-These are very good questions.
-The short answer is no. These are some of the differences between 504 plans and Individualized Education Programs (IEPs).
+A. The short answer to these questions is no. These are some of the differences between 504 plans and Individualized Education Programs (IEPs).

 With 504 plans, however, each school district develops its own plans.
 There is no standard form.
 In fact, there isn’t even a requirement that the plan be written.